 The Anchorage Museum

 Most of the museum will be boring for kids however, as an adult I loved it.
+This is one of the best Alaskan landmarks to visit.
 On the lower level there is an entire kid-friendly space that they can get hands on and play with experiments like giant bubbles, craft rooms and plenty of geological exhibits.

 Chuck E Cheese